-A one-page proof of concept paper that includes the following is due by 12 noon.
+A one-page letter of intent that includes the following is due by Noon.

-- A summary of the project & its purpose.
+- A summary of the project and its purpose.

-- A summary of the innovative nature of the project and/or how it furthers research on a particular topic.
+- A summary of the innovative nature of the project and/or how it furthers research or development on a particular topic.

 - A statement on how the project positively impacts the world in which we live.

 - Signatures, emails, and phone numbers for of all members of the team and the faculty advisor.